-Fan Speed Control Modes: (Fan 1 to Fan 6)
+Fan Speed Control Modes:

 This feature allows the user to decide how the system controls the speeds of the onboard fans.
-If the option is set to 3-pin Server, the fan speed is controlled by the CPU temperature.
-When the CPU temperature is higher, the fan speed will be higher as well.
-If this option is set to 4-pin, the onboard fan speeds are controlled by Thermal Management via PWM.
-If set to Disable, the fan speed control is disabled and the onboard fan will run at full speed (12V) at all time.
-Select 3-pin if your chassis came with 3-pin fan headers.
-Select 4-pin if your chassis came with 4-pin fan headers.
-Select Server if your system is used as a server.
-Select Workstation if your system is used a Workstation.
-The Options are: Disable, 3-pin Server, 3-pin Workstation, 4-pin Server and 4-pin Workstation.
+If the option is set to "3-pin fan", the fan speed is controlled based upon the CPU die temperature.
+When the CPU die temperature is higher, the fan speed will be higher as well.
+If the option is set to "4-pin", the fan speed will be controlled by the Thermal Management Settings pre-configured by the user at this feature.
+Select "3-pin" if your chassis came with 3-pin fan headers.
+Select "4-pin" if your chassis came with 4-pin fan headers.
+Select "Workstation" if your system is used as a Workstation.
+Select "Server" if your system is used as a Server.
+Select "Disable" to disable the fan speed control function to allow the onboard fans to run at the full speed (12V) at all time.
+The Options are: 1.
+Disable, 2.
+3-pin (Server), 3.
+3-pin (Workstation), 4.
+4-pin (Server), 5.
+4-pin (Workstation).